NathanJang/EECS111-2017SQ-Study-Guide/README.md

 ### What is an arithmetic step in stepwise evaluation?

 In our context, an arithmetic step has a broader meaning that just performing artihmetic on numbers.
 As described in [How to Design Program Section 1](http://www.ccs.neu.edu/home/matthias/HtDP2e/part_one.html#%28part._ch~3abasic-arithmetic%29), an arithmetic step is how one manipulate the values in a data type by some built-in operation.
 For example, the arithmetic of numbers includes addition and multiplication; the arithmetic of strings includes `string-append` and `substring`; the arithmetic of images includes `place-image` and `overlay/xy`.
 This also includes the [arithmetic of structs](#structs) that lets one construct a value of a struct through its constructor and extracts one of the fields through its selectors.

+### Is there going to be recursion on the first test?
+No.